-As mentioned in the illness section, if your child is ill and is to be absent from school, please notify the school office on (01594) 833232, ideally by 9.30 a.m. on the first day of the absence.
+As mentioned in the illness section, if your child is ill and is to be absent from school, please notify the school office on (01594) 833232, by 9.30 a.m. on the first day of the absence.
 If your child is likely to be absent for several days, please keep in regular contact with the school to update us on your child's progress, especially if the nature of the illness is something easily spread to other children e.g. chicken pox, measles etc.

 Absences from school due to illness, or to attend essential medical appointments are classified as 'authorised absences'.
-Family holidays taken within the school term are deemed 'unauthorised', unless there are 'exceptional circumstances' surrounding the request.
+Family holidays taken within the school term are deemed 'unauthorised'.
 An unauthorised absence from school during term time, for the purpose of a family holiday, will put parents at risk of being issued a Penalty Notice by the Local Authority.
-Fines start from £60.00 per parent per child, irrespective of whether or not the parents are estranged.
-For more information on Penalty Notices, Prosecution for Non-Attendance at School, and

-School Attendance, please visit www.gloucestershire.gov.uk Please also take a look at the school's Attendance policy, available on the school's website.
+Fines start from £60.00 per parent per child, (whether living in the same home or not) or any other adults who have responsibility for the child, irrespective of whether or not the parents are estranged.
+For more information on Penalty Notices, Prosecution for Non-Attendance School, and School Attendance, please www.gloucestershire.gov.uk Please also take a look at the school's Attendance policy, available on the school's website.